KamouloxBigboi/MERN-ESPACE-GAME/README.md

 ## Features

-   All the features are listed in the technical documentation, [see here](https://github.com/Matrice-io/MERN-Escape-Game/blob/main/Document_technique.png)
+   All the first features are listed in the technical documentation, [see here](https://github.com/Matrice-io/MERN-Escape-Game/blob/main/Document_technique.png)

-## BONUS (advanced features)
+## List of tickets (version alpha)

+ - Don't display expired slots when listing slots in a room page
+ - Check the age of participants when creating a new booking.
+If a participant is under the room's age limit, booking should not be possible.
  - Add a checkbox on the booking page, to automatically fill in the info of the logged in user
  - A user should be able to cancel an upcoming booking on the page that sums up their bookings

+## List of tickets (version beta) (Bonus)

  - On the homepage, display all existing rooms as a list of cards instead of displaying them in a table.
 The list must be responsive.
  - Add the possibility for a different group to book the same slot if there are spots left in a room after a booking.
 The first user to book the slot will have to check an option to specify that they accept new players to fill the remaining seats in their slot.
  - When the number of players in modified in the booking page, any supplied information disappears.
 We want to be able to keep filled in fields.
  - Add a page only available to admin users, where the admin can modify the details of existing rooms